Share Projects and Data Using Connected Workspace

 Note: Upload a new .fxl file by repeating steps 1-4.
 Doing so replaces the previous .fxl file.

 This enables the Access Project File checkbox in the Explorer view.
-Checking this checkbox alerts Trimble Connect users to download the .fxl file to use as the project control file.
+Checking this box alerts Trimble Connect users to download project files.